JerryZeng20142/JerryZeng20142/README.md

 ## 👋 Hi there

-Hi~ My name is Jerry Zeng, also known as "sisJer".
+Hi~ My name is Jerry Zeng, aka "sisJer" on social media.
 I'm from Guilin City, Guangxi Zhuang Autonomous Region, China.
 I'm a high school student at Guidian Middle School, which is affiliated with Guilin University of Electronic Technology.

 ## 🧠 About Me